gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 🏄  Done! kubectl is now configured to use "tools"
 ```

-Once the command is done, you can confirm that your current cluster is checking the docker icon in the menu bar, under kubernetes, or by running the following command
+Once the command is done, you can confirm that your current cluster by checking the docker icon in the menu bar, under kubernetes, or by running the following command
 ```bash
 kubectl config current-context
 ```